cryogars/CryoPit/README.md

 ### What if Port 8502 is Already in Use?

+If port 8502 is occupied — almost always a previous CryoPit instance that wasn't fully closed — the app won't start and will say so clearly (no silent failure).
+Either:

+* Stop the old instance with **Ctrl-C** in its terminal, or
+* Launch on a different port.
+For example, `CRYOPIT_PORT=8503 python cryopit.py`.

+Stopping CryoPit with **Ctrl-C** (rather than closing the terminal window or browser tab) releases the port cleanly, so you'll rarely hit this.

 <!-- > ### Deployment & multi-user status (please read)
 >
 > **What works today:** CryoPit runs as a **single-user application**.
 That